 Earwigs feed on flowers, other ornamentals and vegetables.
 Feeding damage appears as foliar holes and lacework due to their chewing mouthparts.
 Corn silk is a favorite food which is often consumed as it grows.
 This prevents pollination and causes poorly developed ears with many kernels missing on the cobs.
 As populations increase and spread, the areas in which they hide become more unusual.
 For example, they may be found on a roof under shingles, under siding, or under items hanging on walls as well as the usual hiding places mentioned above.
 Because earwigs also feed on decomposing organic matter, compost and mulch may provide food and shelter.

-B. Traps can be made from two pieces of grooved wood placed together; these can be leaned against a tree or the foundation.
-Also 18 inch lengths of old garden hose cut at a slant to allow greater exposure of the opening, can be laid in the area where earwigs are present.
-Places traps in earwig area at dusk and empty traps the following morning.
-Placing boards or other items on the ground, giving the insects a hiding place, also makes an effective trap.
-A rolled up, moistened newspaper also functions as a good trap.
+Traps: Traps can be made from two pieces of grooved wood placed together; these can be leaned against a tree or the foundation.
+Also 18-inch lengths of old garden hose (cut at a slant to allow greater exposure of the opening) can be laid in the area where earwigs are present.
+Place traps in earwig areas at dusk and empty traps the following morning.
+Placing boards or other items on the ground to serve as a hiding place also makes for an effective trap.
+A rolled-up, moistened newspaper also functions as a good trap.
 Shaking the earwigs out of the traps or placing hose sections into a pail with a small amount of hot soapy water ends the pests’ travels.

-C. Bifenthrin, permethrin, and resmethrin can be used to control earwigs outside by spreading (according to label directions) the insecticide in a 10-foot band around the home.
-Include the foundation area, especially by basement doors and windows, where the sill of the house rests on the foundation, and where the siding starts.
-Sprinkle enough water on the sprayed ground to wash the insecticide off the plants and onto the soil (but not into the soil), where the earwigs will have the greatest exposure to the insecticide.
+Chemical Control: Some of the least toxic outdoor options include spinosad or iron phosphate.
+Other options include bifenthrin, permethrin, resmethrin, and carbaryl which can be applied in a 10-foot band around the home (according to label directions).
+Include the foundation area, especially by basement doors and windows, where the sill of the house rests on the foundation, and where the siding begins.
+Sprinkle enough water on the sprayed ground to wash the insecticide off any plants and onto the soil (but not into the soil), where the earwigs will have the greatest exposure to the insecticide.

-If earwigs are controlled outside, it is quite unlikely that inside control will be necessary, other than using a fly swatter, rolled newspaper, or vacuum cleaner to kill or clean up strays.
+Indoor chemical control of earwigs is generally not recommended.
+Earwigs found in the home can be removed with a vacuum cleaner or broom.
+If earwigs are controlled outside, it is quite unlikely that inside control will prove to be necessary, other than using a fly swatter, rolled newspaper, or vacuum cleaner to kill or clean up strays.

 When Using Pesticides